-SAGAL: Yeah, DeKalb - it was - when you were growing up there - sort of a farm town turning into a suburb.
+SAGAL: Yeah, DeKalb, it was - when you were growing up there - was sort of a farm town turning into a suburb.
 Is that about right?

 CRAWFORD: It was a small town surrounded by cornfields.
 And it was a great place to grow up.

-CRAWFORD: No. I mean, I wouldn't even have known to dream a dream like that.
+CRAWFORD: No, I mean, I wouldn't have even know to dream a dream like that.
 I did, though, know at a very young age - like, I wanted something different.
 And I felt like - I remember thinking, oh, I want to be the first woman president or a nuclear physicist just because those were - those are two big jobs.

 SAGAL: Yeah, they are.

-CRAWFORD: Yeah.
-So I was like, I want to do something big.
+CRAWFORD: Yeah, I was like, I want to do something big.

-SAGAL: Was that odd to be an actual model in high school?
+SAGAL: Was that off to be an actual model in high school?

-CRAWFORD: I have to say that - for minimum wage.
+CRAWFORD: I used to do that for minimum wage.

 SAGAL: Oh, yeah, 'cause you write in your book that you used to, like, detassel corn in the summer.